cpcerrato/dukascopy-downloader/README.md

 - On rate-limit responses (`HTTP 429`), all downloads pause for the configured window before retrying.
 - Dukascopy sometimes serves **0-byte BI5 files** on inactive sessions (weekends, holidays).
 These are treated as valid “no activity” slices; combine with `--include-inactive` to synthesize flat, zero-volume candles spanning the gap using the last traded price.
 - Use `--version` to print the CLI version and exit immediately.
+- When downloads ultimately fail, a structured report is written to `cache-root/download-failures.json` so you can rerun or inspect the problematic slices quickly.

 ---